Gordon College logo

 Human Services Minor

 Are you a servant leader and have a passion for service and public policy?
-Human services professions are among the fastest-growing occupations in the nation.
+A minor in human services will give you a head start in some of the fastest-growing occupations in the nation.
 If you want to bring about meaningful social change by better understanding the systems in which humans participate, the human services minor provides a nice complement to understanding the role of social change as it relates to your major.
 You’ll learn about basic practices and perspectives in the social work professions.

 Why study human services in the social welfare program at Gordon?